 This is not how 4 year old's act/Act like a big boy

 Maturity comes with age and emotional support and there are many reasons children act younger than we'd expect.

-Telling a young child they are not acting their age not only dismisses the reason for their behavior, but it is also a form of shaming.
+Telling a young child they are not acting their age not only dismisses the reason for their behavior but is also a form of shaming.

 Situation: Your preschooler is crawling even though he's been able to walk for years.

 Alternative response: “You've been crawling instead of walking this afternoon.
 Little babies spend a lot of in their mommy's arms.
 Do you feel like you need some extra snuggles?“.

 In an attempt to squash the repetitive questions and delay the inevitable meltdown, we tell our children “I don't know” or “maybe later“, when we do actually know what our answer is going to be.